Photo of a black man using a face oil with a dropper. Article about best face oil shopping key information

 The skin's outermost layer, the stratum corneum, functions as a natural barrier that protects underlying tissue from infection, dehydration, chemicals and mechanical stress.
 This barrier also regulates transepidermal water loss (TEWL), the process of water evaporation from the skin's surface.

 Face oils support the skin barrier and help prevent TEWL in several ways.
-The lipids in face oils closely resemble those in the skin's own lipid matrix, which consists of ceramides, cholesterol, and fatty acids.
+The lipids in face oils closely resemble those in the skin's lipid matrix, consisting of ceramides, cholesterol, and fatty acids.
 By replenishing these lipids, face oils maintain the integrity of the skin barrier.

 Face oils also act as emollients, filling in gaps between skin cells in the stratum corneum.
 This results in a smoother, more hydrated skin surface.